Queen Louise Island

 Queen Louise Island (Dronning Louise Ø) or Kissarsiitilik is an uninhabited island in the Kujalleq municipality in southern Greenland.

-The island was named Dronning Louise Ø after Queen Louise of Sweden (1851–1926), wife of King Frederick VIII of Denmark.
+The island was named Dronning Louise Ø after Queen Louise of Sweden (1851–1926), wife of King Frederik VIII of Denmark.

 Geography

 Queen Louise Island is a coastal island located off King Frederick VI Coast in southeastern Greenland between two narrow fjords on the southern side of the mouth of Lindenow Fjord.
 Its length is 14 km and its maximum width 5 km.

 Queen Louise Island is mountainous, Nuussuaq the tallest of its three main peaks reaching 781 m in height.
 The island's coast is deeply indented and off its easternmost point lies the smaller island of Kanajoorartuut.
 Nanuuseq Island lies 7.7 km to the north, on the other side of the mouth of Lindenow Fjord.